MRT Line 2 (Dhaka Metro Rail): History

 In 2023, the government decided to request the Department of Economic Relations (ERD) to find donors to fund MRT Line 2.
 ERD found World Bank, Japan and South Korea as potential donors.
 On 3 July 2024, Export–Import Bank of China in a meeting with ERD expressed interest in lending 75% of the total budget of MRT Line 2.
 On the same day, local government and rural development and co-operatives minister Md Tazul Islam was assured of financial support for the project by Hara Shohei, vice president of the Japan International Cooperation Agency.

 After the Yunus interim government was formed in August 2024, the Bangladesh Planning Commission, under the direction of Planning Advisor Wahiduddin Mahmud, proposed to prioritize the implementation of the proposed line considering the economic importance and population density of the route and a branch line to Bijoy Sarani with revised route of Southern Route including only Hatirjheel–Dasherkandi section.

 In August 2025, it had been reported that the route was revised and instead end at Demra, deviating from plans to connect MRT Line 2 to Narayanganj, with new stations at areas like Lalbagh and Mitford of Old Dhaka.
 The project is expeted to be funded by the World Bank.
 Narayanganj would be integrated to the system with a new line called MRT Line 7.

 Stations

-List of stations are subject to change.
+List of stations and their names are subject to change.